Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Additional Methods

 \subsection{Initial Sources}

-We drew our initial list of tools from: \begin{itemize} \item tools mentioned by our interviewees; \item tools mentioned in previous surveys of fairness and other toolkits \citep{deng_exploring_2022, lee_landscape_2021, hickock_ethical_nodate} \item academic papers presenting new tools surfaced in a recent literature review of audit studies \citep{birhane_ai_2024}, including \begin{itemize} \item the last five years of conference proceedings from: FAccT, AIES, EAAMO, AAAI, CVPR, ICWSM, WWW, WACV, EECV, and the ACL Anthology; also, the ACM Digital Library (including CHI and IC2S2) with the terms ``audit'', ``accountability'', ``case study'', ``bias'', ``fairness'', or ``assurance'' in the title or abstract; \item reports from the government agencies ICO and NIST; \end{itemize} \item a convenience seeding (accounting for {\nToolsSeed} of the initial {\nToolsInitial} tools) of other prominent audit tooling projects, academic papers, and tool-building organizations that we had encountered in our work as researchers and practitioners. \end{itemize}
+We drew our initial list of {\nToolsInitial} tools from: \begin{itemize} \item tools mentioned by our interviewees; \item tools mentioned in previous surveys of fairness and other toolkits \citep{deng_exploring_2022, lee_landscape_2021, hickock_ethical_2023} \item academic papers presenting new tools surfaced in a recent literature review of audit studies \citep{birhane_ai_2024}; this literature review included audit studies from \begin{itemize} \item the last five years of conference proceedings from: FAccT, AIES, EAAMO, AAAI, CVPR, ICWSM, WWW, WACV, EECV, and the ACL Anthology; also, the ACM Digital Library (including CHI and IC2S2) with the terms ``audit'', ``accountability'', ``case study'', ``bias'', ``fairness'', or ``assurance'' in the title, terms commonly used in AI studies published in computing venues; \item reports from the government agencies ICO and NIST \end{itemize} \item a convenience sample (accounting for {\nToolsSeed} of the initial {\nToolsInitial} tools) of other prominent audit tooling projects, academic papers, and tool-building organizations that we had encountered in our work as researchers and audit practitioners; most of these tools also appear in the sources above. \end{itemize}

+We included both tools designed specifically for AI auditing (such as AI fairness toolkits) and generic tools that have been used in AI audits (such as Selenium \citep{noauthor_selenium_2023}).
+Our dataset is not an exhaustive list of all tools that have been or could be used in AI audit practice.
+Note that there are substitutes and competitors for many of the tools in our dataset (such as qualitative coding software), but we did not include them unless we observed them in one of the sources above or our subsequent searches (\S~\ref{app:methods-tool-searching}).
+Conversely, inclusion of a tool does not indicate the authors' endorsement or preference.